Hodgson & Finkelstein explain how to trademark a website

 Bill Finkelstein: Sure.
 There are a lot of people who just sell through an intermediary like eBay or Amazon and have even less of a business so to speak.
 They let Amazon do all the selling of fulfillment and all the rest but that should qualify as use as well.
 The mark is being used to identify the goods and people are buying the goods because they identify them by that name, and the goods come with a label on them with that name.

-It certainly should quality as use even if you don’t have any physical – you could just be sitting in your living room in your pajamas and have a manufacturer subcontractor who makes it for you, then he delivers it to a fulfillment house, and Amazon does all the work for you, and you get a check.
+It certainly should qualify as use even if you don’t have any physical – you could just be sitting in your living room in your pajamas and have a manufacturer subcontractor who makes it for you, then he delivers it to a fulfillment house, and Amazon does all the work for you, and you get a check.
 You’re in business under that trademark.
 That product bears the trademark.

 Cheryl: Just to follow up a little bit on that active versus passive because where I see it comes up, a great example is services.
 If I’m a lawyer, I don’t actually render services on the Internet.
 I may have a law firm website.
 I’m sure your firm does as well.
 Professionals do these days but that is a classic example of what I call a passive website.